-The NATES pilot test of the mail-out methodology will examine response rates at both the unit and item level and includes a nonresponse bias study based on in-person interviews with a sample of nonrespondents.
+This NATES questionnaire will be used in a pilot test of the mail-out methodology to be conducted 2013.
+The NATES pilot study will examine response rates at both the unit and item level and includes a nonresponse bias study based on in-person interviews with a sample of nonrespondents.
 On behalf of NCES, the Census Bureau is conducting the data collection, surveying a sample of adults ages 16 to 65 in approximately 10,000 households.

-The schedule for the NATES response rate study is:
+The schedule for the NATES pilot study is:

 |Main data collection||Jan.
 2013 – May 2013|